branaway/Japid/readme.txt

 * Version History:

 2016/6/14: version: 0.9.6.2:
 	1. adjust the JapidSampleDecoupled to use the latest Japid and corrected a few path errors in the sample.
+	2. added a configuration entry in application.conf that enables/disables simple expression notation, $xxx, syntax.
+Turn it off so one can use $xxx as in some client-side expr: japid.simple.expr.enabled=true|false.
+The default is true so that old applications won't break.
 2016/3/11: version: 0.9.6.1:
 	1. bug: absolute reverse lookup for websocket (WS) protocol failed.
 2016/3/11: V0.9.6: